alejandrochang/StudyGuideNotes/data_structures.md

 ### What is a difference between Topological Sort and DFS?
 Topological sort prints out vertices in an order where no vertices come before their parent.
 DFS prints out one node's descendant nodes in succession with no regard to other nodes

-### On which types of Graphs can we do a topological sort?

-### What data structure do we use to assist with the topological sort algorithm?

 ### What are the constraints of (any type of) Heap?
 all of its nodes are in a specific order and the tree must be complete